IllusionInk/Processing_Rotational-Pattern/README.md

 # Processing - Rotational Pattern

 > The aim was to emulate a swiss poster pattern I came across on [Dribbble](https://dribbble.com/shots/2198020-This-Station-Is-Non-Operational-At-The-Drive-In).
-While tinkering around the code, I began to play around with the *rotate property* and realized I could develop this intricate pattern by rotating the points about an axis which moves during each iteration of the nested loop.
+While tinkering around the code, I began to play around with the *rotate property* and realized I could develop this intricate pattern by rotating the points about an axis; which moves during each iteration of the nested loop.

 ### Method
 ---